Cold Calling Is NOT Dead: How We Built 1.1M In Pipeline Using The Phone

 The Future of Cold Calling

-Sales reps need to decide for themselves whether cold calling is still worth it– and whether artificial intelligence can help them accomplish their goals faster.
+Sales reps need to decide for themselves whether cold calling is still worth it—and whether artificial intelligence can help them accomplish their goals faster and give them a better success rate.